scottrlarson/profession/content/services/information-technology/saas-support.md

 title = "SaaS Support"
 date = 2025-09-22T10:43:30-07:00
 draft = false
-summary = "I provide business solutions and support for many SaaS needs.
-If you run a business and need deployment help or recommendations on solutions, [contact](#contact) me for a free 20 minute evaluation of your needs."
+summary = "I provide business solutions and support for many Software as a Service (SaaS) needs.
+If you run a business and need deployment help, or advice on solutions, [contact](#contact) me for a free 20 minute evaluation of your needs."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []
 categories = []
-summary "I provide business solutions and support for many Software as a Service (SaaS) needs.
-If you run a business and need deployment help, or advice on solutions, [contact](#contact) me for a free 20 minute evaluation of your needs."
 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]